How to vote

 At your polling station

-A few days before polling day you will receive a Poll Card which will contain your own unique electoral register reference number and tell you where you should go to vote.
-To find out where your polling station is please use the where to vote page.
+A few days before polling day you will receive a poll card which will contain your own unique electoral register reference number and tell you where you should go to vote.
+Find out where your polling station is.

 Postal voting